 Although time was limited, Libel released EPs in 2009 and 2010 – “The Prolonged Insult” and “No Regrets For Our Youth,” respectively.
 Citing a lack of time, Julie left Libel in late 2010; in 2011 Brian LaRue, who had just moved from New Haven, Connecticut, joined on bass and vocals for the following EP, “Lost Along the Way.”
 All three of these albums were primarily recorded and mixed by Gavin, with help from local engineers Andrea Zavareei and Joe Rouiller.

 In 2012, Nick Brzoza replaced Jonathan Hanson on drums.
 Brzoza had previously played drums in Brooklyn bands Slowlands (featuring three future members of chillwave outfit Small Black) and Field Theory.
 After a summer of gigging and heavy songwriting sessions, the trio began recording, “Music For Car Commercials.”
 It was also around this time the band began showcasing projected animation by illustrator and Italian transplant Michela Buttignol (Gavin’s wife).
 Michela is also responsible for the Libel logo and album covers for “No Regrets,” “Lost Along the Way,” and “Music For Car Commercials.”

-Shortly after, good friend Justin Gonzales (Pet Ghost Project, Passenger Peru, DLK) joined on guitar, synth and vocals.
-The band began playing higher caliber venues such as The Knitting Factory, while working on a followup LP, “Comfort in the Noise.”
+Shortly after, good friend Justin Gonzales (Pet Ghost Project, Passenger Peru, DLK, Slalomville) joined on guitar, synth and vocals.
+The band began playing higher caliber venues such as The Knitting Factory, while working on followup LP, “Comfort in the Noise,” released in 2016.

 Read some of our press here.